dr-useless/gobler/readme.md

-gobler
+rkteer
 -----

-A CLI for gobkv
+A CLI for rocketkv

 # bind
 ```
-./gobler bind $NETWORK $ADDRESS --a $AUTH
+./rkteer bind $NETWORK $ADDRESS --a $AUTH
 ```
 Bind writes the connection details to the local (pwd) config file.